duse-io/api/README.md

 Requirements
 ------------

-You will need docker and fig to start the application.
+You will need docker and docker-compose to start the application.
 On Ubuntu 14.04 you can easily install docker with:

 	sudo apt-get install docker.io

-And fig with
+And docker-compose with

-	curl -L https://github.com/docker/fig/releases/download/1.0.1/fig-`uname -s`-`uname -m` > /usr/local/bin/fig; chmod +x /usr/local/bin/fig
+	curl -L https://github.com/docker/compose/releases/download/1.1.0/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose
+	chmod +x /usr/local/bin/docker-compose

 Setup
 -----